 Always be mindful of your intentions, striving to avoid “mens rae”.

-Often, my students ask me in seminars “where is the KAPAP Academy system is going?”
+Often, my students ask me in seminars “where is your system going?”

 I teach KAPAP and Israeli Martial arts as well as Brazilian Jujutsu (BJJ).
 I love BJJ because of the art of control that comes with it.
 With BJJ you can dominate without the “blind eye” that sometimes results with training in “reality based” systems.
 What I mean by this is that sometimes students seek only the end (winning a street fight) while ignoring the actual journey to the goal.
 A lot of value can be found in the finding of different ways to reach the goal.